Eastern Bluebird

 Photo: Mike Fernandez/Audubon

 As farms and cities in the central United States flourished, prairie grasses disappeared.
 Tallgrass prairie is now among our most endangered habitats—only about 4 percent remains.
 Grassland birds have shown the most sustained population declines of any bird group in North America.
-Audubon is partnering with ranchers who own remaining grasslands to develop market-based management that benefits prairie birds while sustaining the livelihoods of the ranchers.
+Audubon partners with ranchers and producers who own remaining grasslands to develop habitat management that benefits grassland birds while sustaining the livelihoods of the ranchers and producers.

 The vast majority of America’s grassland birds breed on private lands, working with ranchers and private landowners is our best hope for conserving them.